AU-COBRA/ConCert/README.md

 ## How to build

 Our development works with Coq 8.9.1. and depends on MetaCoq 1.0~alpha.
 Both can be installed through `opam`.
+Also, there is a git submodule `smart-contract-interactions` which corresponds to the smart contract execution framework.
+To clone the project with the submodule, use `git clone --recursive`.

-First, install Coq:
+Install Coq:

 ```
 opam install coq.8.9.1